 5. Throw a Party

 And don’t forget the power of food and drink and fun.
-Hosting a welcome party is always a good way to meet your new neighbors in Los Angeles.
+Hosting a welcome party is always a good way to meet your new neighbors in Riverside.
 Distribute personalized invitations to your new neighbors (maybe slipping them into mailboxes) inviting them to attend an informal get-together at your new home.
 Refreshments engender conviviality so that people drop their guard and are willing to open up in a more relaxed way.
 Parties work because they break the ice.

-So it doesn’t have to be frightening or awkward to meet your new neighbors in Los Angeles.
+So it doesn’t have to be frightening or awkward to meet your new neighbors in Riverside.
 Just don’ make a job of it by thinking of it as networking.
 Rather, just have fun with the natural process of meeting the people you live among.
 Be approachable, and let the relationships develop organically, not forcing them to become your new best friends.
 And don’t forget to ask your local real estate agent for suggestions.
 Your agent can do much more than just help you find and purchase a house.
 Discover how our agents can help you fit right in.
 Contact us today at (866) 593 7012.